Inbibo/adonisfx_docs/docs/faq.md

 ## How can I simulate muscles?

 AdonisFX provides with two solvers for muscle simulation.
 The use of one or the other depends on the necessity of simulating volume preservation.
 In Maya, muscles with volume preservation can be simulated with [AdnMuscle](maya/muscle.md) deformer, while [AdnRibbonMuscle](maya/ribbon.md) is for planar muscles.
-For more information about connecting sensors to muscles, please check [how to set up AdnMuscle](maya/simple_setup.md#adnmuscle-simple-setup) and [how to set up AdnRibbonMuscle](maya/simple_setup.md#adnribbonmuscle-simple-setup).
+For more information about a simple setup, please check their respective sections in [this page](maya/simple_setup.md).

 ## How can I add activation to the muscles?

 In order to add activation to the muscles it is necessary to define the fibers direction.
 This can be achieved by: first, painting the tendon weights to generate an initial estimation of fibers direction; and second, combing the fibers through the AdonisFX Paint Tool to customize the final fibers flow along the surface.
-Once the muscle has a valid fiber direction at each vertex, then the [*Activation*](maya/muscle.md#solver-attributes) attribute triggers the contraction of the fibers.
+Once the muscle has a valid fiber direction at each vertex, then the activation attribute triggers the contraction of the fibers.
 Ultimately, the level of activation can be modulated by an AdonisFX sensor to connect the contraction of the muscle to the animation of the rig.
-For more information about connecting sensors to muscles, please check [how to set up AdnMuscle](maya/simple_setup.md#adnmuscle-simple-setup) and [how to set up AdnRibbonMuscle](maya/simple_setup.md#adnribbonmuscle-simple-setup).
+For more information about connecting sensors to muscles, please check [this section](maya/simple_setup.md#connect-sensors).

 ## How can I add volume gain to the muscles?

-The [*Volume Ratio*](maya/muscle.md#solver-attributes) attribute of an AdnMuscle allows to simulate volume gain (volume ratio greater than 1) and loss (volume ration lower than 1).
+The *Volume Ratio* attribute of an AdnMuscle allows to simulate volume gain (volume ratio greater than 1) and loss (volume ration lower than 1).
 The influence of this attribute depends on the value of *Volume Preservation*, where 0 means no effect, and 1 means maximum effect.

 ## How can I simulate skin?

 Skin can be simulated using the [AdnSkin](maya/skin.md) deformer.
 This deformer requires a reference mesh to drive the skin simulation (i.e. the fascia) and a mesh to apply the deformer to (skin mesh).
-For more information please check [how to set up AdnSkin](maya/simple_setup.md#adnskin-simple-setup).
+A simple setup is explained [here](maya/simple_setup.md#adnskin).

 ## How can I simulate fascia?